spitfire/precache_dev/README.md

 # precache - development only
 This is the development repo for `precache.py`.
 Do not use in production!

+## Release notes - v2.0.1
+- Implemented switch over to the `requests` module for python.
+You will be prompted to install this if it isn't importable.
+- Implemented Jamf/JSS and SimpleMDM as sources for MDM.
+See the `mdm` key in the User configurable options section below.

 ## Release notes - v2.0.0
 ### Current version changes
 - Pull models from Jamf/JSS MDM.
 Additional MDM support slowly being added.